hyphacoop/handbook/Finance/payroll.md

 ## 2. Collect LTD Deductions

-1. Log into the Co-operators portal using the operations credentials found in BitWarden.
+1. Log into the Co-operators portal using the Plan Sponsor credentials found in BitWarden.
 2. Go to the Account Information menu
 3. Click 'View Bills`
 4. Click `View` for the bill for the relevant time period (usually the second from the top at the time of running payroll)
 5. Select `Billing Statement` and click `View`.
-6. Record the LTD premium paid by the Employee after tax.
-7. Log out of the Co-operators portal.
+A PDF version of the bill will open.
+6. For each employee, add the values from the `CURRENT PERIOD DETAIL LIST` and `PRIOR PERIOD ADJUSTMENTS DETAIL LIST`:
+  - `Premium` column, `Employee` subcolumn
+  - `Total Amount Due for Member` row

+> Adjustments are optional and typically there will not be any.

 ## 3. Verify Deductions in Wagepoint